city41/rotary-bobble/README.md

 The 68k assember, clownassembler, was copied into `clownassembler/` from https://github.com/Clownacy/clownassembler, it needs to be built with `cd clownassembler && make`.
 This is needed for creating patches.

-### dis68k

-The 68k disassembler, dis68k, was copied into `disasm/` from https://github.com/TomHarte/dis68k

-TODO: get rid of this, MAME makes great disassemblies.

 ## To patch

 only tested on x64 Ubuntu 22.
 You will need a recent version of Node, I am using 18.18.2